apache/shenyu-website/content/en/projects/shenyu/plugin-handle-explanation/index.md

 ![](https://yu199195.github.io/images/soul/springcloud-rule-handle.png)

-_Note: If data_type is configured to be `3` `selection box`, the input field drop-down selection on the new rule page is displayed by going to the [shenyu_dict](../dictionary-management) table to find all the options available_
+*Note: If data_type is configured to be `3` `selection box`, the input field drop-down selection on the new rule page is displayed by going to the [shenyu_dict](../dictionary-management) table to find all the options available.*

 * The Sentinel plug-in, for example, is shown below: